beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 A new background field that lets you layer different types of backgrounds on an element.
 You will see this in the Box Module, Rows and Columns.

-#### What's Still To Come
+#### What's Still To Come in Future Versions
-Saving layers for re-use.
+The ability to save layers for re-use.

 ### Brand New Color/Gradient Pickers

 Our color picker has been completely rewritten and now supports any CSS color expression you can throw at it.
 You can select Global Colors in the color picker.

 We've also built a new gradient picker that allows you to create gradients with an unlimited number of color stops and blend between them through different color spaces.

-#### Limitations

-It is available in all color fields except:
-  - Global Colors
-  - Border field
-  - Box Shadow field
-  - Gradient field

-#### What's Still To Come

-Eventually all color fields will be supported.
-While colors can be saved now for re-use, we still have to hook up field connections.

-In the future, you'll be able to switch to a color space that suits you and access an even wider spectrum of colors!

 ### Modules as Blocks